kqco-beep/kqco-info-stealer/README.md

 1) Lunch the Info Stealer in the .zip file.

-2) After you lunch the tool it will add another tool to your desktop its just a builder file.

-3) Read the how to in the tool.
+2) Read the how to in the tool.